 However…: (Spoiler alert!
 Highlight succeeding text to read.)
 As I am a dentist by profession, I did not enjoy seeing one put in a bad light.
 It might push away those who have dentophobia even further!

-In a nutshell: This didn’t feel like I was reading a book out of my comfort zone.
+tl;dr: This didn’t feel like I was reading a book out of my comfort zone.
 Instead, this even inspired me to practice writing other genre!
 So don’t fear, this lives up to the hype.
-A must-read especially for crime fic-loving bookworms.—LUCILLE DE MESA
+A must-read especially for crime fic-loving bookworms.—Lucille de Mesa

 2. Alona’s Quest for the Golden Tree by Herbel Santiago